How to Wash Different Types of Throw Blankets

 This is why the experts at DUSK have come together to give you our top tips on how to wash and dry your throws and blankets.

-How often should you wash throws & blankets
+How often should you wash throws & blankets?

 While we recommend washing your bed linen every week, we suggest you should aim to wash your throws and blankets around once a month.
 These items of bedding should be an essential part of your cleaning regime to prevent harbouring germs around your home.

-How to wash & dry your blankets
+How should I wash & dry my blankets?

 The material of your blanket can affect how it should be washed and dried.
 The safest way to find out how to wash and dry your beautiful blankets without causing damage is to follow the care instructions on the label.